azure-buddy/azure-buddy-online-website/content/events/_index.md

 ---

 {{< lead >}}
-Azure coming events!
+Don't miss Azure, Cloud native and Security related events that are coming your way!
 Get inspired :tada:
 {{< /lead >}}

 Find all planned events like global conferences and local meetups near Azure Buddy!